MCP Server User Guide

 All model calls are logged to Langfuse.
 To view traces:

-1. Visit https://ai-ops.haiven.local
+1. Visit https://ai-ops.haiven.site

 2. Navigate to Traces